Updated November 7, 2022.

 “Hi (Prospect Name),

-I am looking forward to hearing from you!
+Looking forward to hearing from you!

-On top of this, this email has done nothing to convince the prospect that you understand their unique situation and your software can be the solution.
+On top of this, this email has done nothing to convince the prospect that you understand their unique situation and why your software can be the solution.

 Looking forward to meeting you.”

-Preventing the Brush-Off
+Preventing the brush-off

 “Hi (Contact Name),